netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 ### What about external traffic?

-We will cover more in details, in another blog post, how to identify external traffic in NetObserv metrics.
+We will cover more in detail, in another blog post, how to identify external traffic in NetObserv metrics.

 But to make it short here, when the traffic is going to a public / cluster external IP, NetObserv doesn't know what it is so you will see mostly empty fields in the related metrics:

 ![empty-fields](./empty-fields.png)

-... that is, unless you help NetObserv understanding what it is.
+... that is, unless you help NetObserv understand what it is.

-Of course, that means you need to know what's the external workloads or services that your workloads are talking to.
+Of course, that means you need to know what are the external workloads or services that your workloads are talking to.
 We can figure that out by going to the Traffic flows tab of the Console plugin.

 Setting filters with the desired Source Namespace and Destination Kind to an empty double-quoted string (`""`), will show what we want.
 Additionally, we can change the visible columns to show the Destination IP (click on "Show advanced options" then "Manage columns").

 ![external-ips](./investigate-ips.png)

-I can see here IPs such as 3.5.205.175.
+There are IPs such as 3.5.205.175.
 A `whois` reminds me that it's Amazon S3 behind that.

 Let's reconfigure our `FlowCollector` with the Amazon S3 IP ranges, so that NetObserv is aware of it.